Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 Install Data Lake Tools for Visual Studio

-During installation, ensure you include at least Workloads Azure development or Data storage and processing.
+During Visual Studio installation, make sure you include the Azure development workload or the Data storage and processing workload.

-For existing installations, from the menu bar, navigate to Tools > Get Tools and Features... to open Visual Studio Installer.
-Then select at least Workloads Azure development or Data storage and processing.
+For existing Visual Studio installations, go to the IDE menu bar, and select Tools > Get Tools and Features to open Visual Studio Installer.
+In the Workloads tab, select at least the Azure development workload (under Web & Cloud) or the Data storage and processing workload (under Other Toolsets).

 Download Data Lake Tools.
 Choose the version of Data Lake Tools that matches your version of Visual Studio.

 Next, make sure you update Data Lake Tools to the most recent version.

 In the Start window, select Continue without code.